Skip to main content

 M

-Mining/Validation: The process of verifying and adding new blocks to the blockchain.
-"Mining" is used in Proof-of-Work systems, and "Validation" in Proof-of-Stake.
+Mining: The process of adding new blocks to the blockchain.
+"Mining" is used in Proof-of-Work systems.

 N